-Los Angeles International Airport used to be a mess but it has really improved in recent years.
-All the terminals have either been renovated or are in the process of being renovated and LAX is finally becoming the world-class airport it was intended to be.
-And the best part, airside (post-security) pedestrian tunnels have been recently built to allow for smoother connections between terminals.
-You can now walk freely between most of the terminals at LAX without having to clear through security multiple times.
-This is great news for passengers connecting from different airlines and those with airport lounge access.
+Los Angeles International Airport used to be a mess of an airport but it has really improved in recent years.
+All the terminals have been renovated and LAX is finally becoming the world-class airport it was always intended to be.
+And the best part is airside (post-security) pedestrian tunnels have been recently built to allow for smoother connections between the terminals.
+You can now walk freely between all the terminals at LAX without having to clear through security multiple times.
+This is great news for passengers connecting from different airlines and for those with airport lounge access.

-On the south side of the airport, all the terminals are connected airside via an underground walkway.
-These terminals include terminal 4 (American Airlines), terminal 5 (more American Airlines, JetBlue, Spirit and others), terminal 6 (Air Canada, Alaska Airlines and others), terminals 7 & 8 (United Airlines) and the Tom Bradley International Terminal (TBIT/Terminal B).
+On the south side of the airport, all the terminals are also connected airside via an underground walkway.
+These terminals include Terminal 4 (American Airlines), Terminal 5 (more American Airlines, JetBlue, Spirit, and others), Terminal 6 (Air Canada, Alaska Airlines, and others), Terminals 7 & 8 (United Airlines), and Terminal B.

-But let’s be honest, the only reason why you’re reading this post is to find out how long it will take you to get from TBIT to the other terminals.
-With brand-name shops, celebrity restaurants and of course, the world-class, airline lounges, TBIT is the crowning jewel of the LAX complex.
-And for premium cabin passengers, elite frequent fliers and Priority Pass members, having easy access to the lounges and geting back to your departure gate is what this post is all about.
+If you’re reading this post, I’m assuming it’s because you want to find out how long it will take you to get from the other terminals to Terminal B. With brand-name shops, celebrity restaurants, and of course, world-class, airline lounges, Terminal B is the crowning jewel of the LAX complex.
+And for premium cabin passengers, elite frequent fliers, and American Express Platinum Cardholders, having easy access to the lounges and getting back to your departure gate is what this post is all about.

-For oneworld and Star Alliance elite passengers, TBIT is home to the Qantas oneworld and Star Alliance Lounges.
-For Skyteam elite fliers and Priority Pass members, there’s the Korean Airlines Skyteam Lounge.
+For oneworld, SkyTeam, and Star Alliance elite passengers, Terminal B is home to the oneworld, Korean Air/SkyTeam and Star Alliance Lounges.
 And for American Express Centurion and Platinum Card Holders, there’s the Centurion Lounge.
-So if you want to visit one of these lounges but still make it back to your departure gate, here’s how long it will take to get from one terminal to the other.
+So if you want to visit one of these lounges and still make it back to your departure gate, here’s how long it will take to get from one terminal to the other.

 - 5 to 8 minutes to get to terminal 4 (gate 40)